(A) Purpose

 evaluators

-department chair an unalterable electronic file (e.g., pdf with a security
+chair and the office of the provost an unalterable electronic file (e.g., pdf

-setting) containing his/her curriculum vitae and an unalterable electronic
+with a security setting) containing a curriculum vitae and an unalterable

-(e.g., pdf) file of up to five sample publications, which the candidate deems
+electronic (e.g., pdf) file of up to five significant and representative sample

-to be significant and representative of his/her work, for external review.
-The
+publications of the candidate's work, for external review.
+The candidate

-candidate will also include a two page or less narrative summary providing a
+will also include a two page or less narrative summary providing a synthesis of

-(iii) The department chair will transmit the unalterable
+(iii) The office of the provost will transmit the unalterable

 electronic file by June fifteenth to the independent external evaluators.
 The